Advice and guidance on how to maintain, develop and drive more traffic to your WordPress website.

 I get frustrated by slow sites and often click back to the search results or social media post I came from if it takes too long to load.
 I’m reasonably tolerant but for many people ‘too long’ is just a few seconds.

-Not only can a slow site increase how many visitors stay on your site but it can also affect how much traffic you get from search engines.
+Not only will a slow site reduce the number of visitors that stay on your site but it can also affect how much traffic you get from search engines.
 Google appears to penalise slower sites by moving them down the search results resulting in much reduced organic traffic.

 As a minimum we aim for a website to load entirely within two seconds or one second as a stretch goal.
 Here are some ideas to get your site nice and nimble.